Richard A. Alexander

 "It's that every now and again - not often, but occasionally - you get to be a part of justice being done.
 That really is quite a thrill when that happens."
 (Philadelphia, 1993)

 Over 100 trials.
 Hundreds of motions filed or defended.
 Thousands of witnesses interviewed and cross-examined.
 Hundreds of depositions attended or taken.
 Thousands of cases prosecuted or defended.

-For over 20 years, Richard A. Alexander has practiced law in the Tampa Bay area.
+For 25 years, Richard A. Alexander has practiced law in the Tampa Bay area.
 In 1993, he graduated from the University of South Florida, majored in History with a minor in Psychology.
 Subsequently, he was accepted to the Mercer School of Law and received his law degree in 1996.

 In 2001, he accepted a position as an associate with the law firm of Frazer, Hubbard, Brandt and Trask, where he continued to sharpen his skills as a trial lawyer.
 Moreover, he was allowed to grow and excel as a professional, which provided a fountain of knowledge in the civil arena and municipality law.
 In any given week, he communicated on a variety of issues with no less than four municipalities, specifically, Dunedin, Tarpon Springs, Oldsmar, and Belleair Bluffs.
 As a direct result, Richard Alexander communicated with numerous departments and officials, to include, mayors, the Board of City Commissioners, and local law enforcement.